-At age 13, Yellowtail, who was known for both his intelligence and stubborness was sent to Sherman Institute in Riverside, California where he excelled, graduating in 1907.
+At age 13, Yellowtail, who was known for both his intelligence and stubbornness was sent to Sherman Institute in Riverside, California where he excelled, graduating in 1907.
 He became interested in Indian law and wanted to help his people, which lead him to spend time at the Extension Law School in Los Angeles.
 He would gain a law degree via correspondence courses from the prestigious University of Chicago.
 Yellowtail had decided to make defending the Crow tribe his mission.

 Saving The Reservation

-In this battle, Yellowtail’s stubborness came in quite handy.
+In this battle, Yellowtail’s stubbornness came in quite handy.
 Over seven long years Yellowtail countered Walsh’s ferocious attacks.
 Finally in 1917, Yellowtail and the Crow were victorious as the reservation lands were kept under tribal control.

 In the following years, Yellowtail’s accomplishments were unprecedented in U.S. history.